matrix4583/Thien-The-Education-Collective/README.md

 - Install the Node modules: ```npm i```

 ## Make your feature branch
-- Inside The-Education-Collective folder "git checkout -b yourname"
+- Inside The-Education-Collective folder "git checkout -b yourbranchname"
 - This branch is your own so main branch does not get affected.
+User your name for branch name ex.
+AndrewDimes.

 ## Create .gitignore and .env file
 - In the main folder of the project create a file called ```.gitignore``` and ```.env``` file